Red-Lipped-Batfish-Corporation/SmartPantry/README.md

-# Welcome to your organization's demo respository
+# Welcome to Red-Lipped Grocery
-This code repository (or "repo") is designed to demonstrate the best GitHub has to offer with the least amount of noise.
+**Red-Lipped Grocery** is designed to Difficult to keep track of food, expiration dates and recipes.

-The repo includes an `index.html` file (so it can render a web page), two GitHub Actions workflows, and a CSS stylesheet dependency.
+Reminder health app that keeps track of expiration dates and has a recipe book.
+Healthy food categorization.
+Food pyramid